 The investigations in all cases of the acute abdomen share the same generic outline:

-- ABG – useful in bleeding or septic patients, especially for the pH, pO2, pCO2, and lactate for signs of tissue hypoperfusion, as well as a rapid haemoglobin.
+- Arterial Blood Gas– useful in bleeding or acutely unwell patients, especially for the pH, pO2, pCO2, HCO3-, and lactate, for assessment of tissue hypoperfusion and rapid haemoglobin level

 - Routine bloods– FBC, U&Es, LFTs, CRP, amylase, and a G&S

 - Ensure to crossmatch if blood products or urgent surgery required

 - Electrocardiogram (ECG) – to assess for potential referred myocardial pain and for pre-operative work-up if any surgery required